-\paragraph{Functions without closed form conjugate.} Most functions have no closed-form expression for the convex conjugate.
-However, DLT gives the same posterior error estimates as if $f^*$ is known in a closed form and learned directly on $D$.
-For illustration, we consider the quadratic over linear function \be f(x) = \frac{x^2_1 + \dots + x^2_d +1}{x_1 + \dots + x_d + 1}. \ee It is not defined everywhere on $\R^d$.
+\paragraph{Functions without closed form conjugate} Most functions do not admit a closed form expression for the convex conjugate.
+However, DLT gives the same a posteriori error estimates as if $f^*$ were known explicitly and learned directly on $D$.
+For illustration, we consider the quadratic over linear function

+It is not defined everywhere on $\R^d$.
 But it can be shown that it is convex on the convex set $C = \{x \in \R^d : x_1 + \dots + x_d > 0\}$; see e.g. \citet{boyd2004convex}.
 The $i$-th component of the gradient $\nabla f(x)$ is \be \frac{x_i^2 +2x_i+ \sum_{j\neq i} x_j (2 x_i- x_j) - 1}{(x_1 + \dots + x_d+ 1)^2}. \ee But the convex conjugate $f^*$ is not known in closed form, and the image $D = \nabla f(C)$ is a non-trivial subset of $\R^d$.
-Even though we do not know $f^*$ explicitly, our method yields accurate ICNN approximations of $f^*$ on $D$.
-Here we used an ICNN with 3 hidden layers and ELU activations, we sampled random points from a standard half-normal distribution on $C$.
+Even though we do not know $f^*$ explicitly, DLT yields accurate ICNN approximations of $f^*$ on $D$.
+Here, we used an ICNN with 3 hidden layers and ELU activations, we sampled random points from a standard half-normal distribution on $C$.
 Figure \ref{fig:ql} depicts these random points and their images under the gradient map $\nabla f$ given in \eqref{gql} for $d = 2$.
-The table on the right shows estimates of the $L^2$-approximation error $\n{g_{\hth} - f^*}_{L^2(\R^d , \nu)}$ together with the times in minutes and seconds it took to train the approximations ~$g_{\hth}$ for different $d$.
-Note that the true $f^*$ is unknown here, but due to the results of Section \ref{sec:guarantees}, the DLT error is identical to the explicitly evaluated $L^2$-approximation error.
+The table on the right shows estimates of the $L^2$-approximation error $\n{g_{\hth} - f^*}_{L^2(\R^d , \nu)}$ together with the times in minutes and seconds it took to train the approximations $g_{\hth}$ for different $d$.
+Note that the true $f^*$ is unknown here, but due to the results of Section \ref{sec:guarantees}, it is still possible to provide $L^2$ approximation errors.